ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 np.prod( [f(x, 2, 1) for x in dat] )

 # 3.0081558180762395e-10
+{% endraw %}
+{% endhighlight %}

+Since it's easier to work with logarithms, we assume the log of the likelihood:

+{% highlight python %}
+{% raw %}
 # Log-Likehood that all number were randomly drawn from a normal distribution with m = 0, s = 1
 math.log( np.prod( [f(x, 0, 1) for x in dat] ) )